Henderson Island

 Click on the images for larger pictures (left: the dense interior of

-Henderson Island; right: a gannett with baby nesting).
+Henderson Island; right: a masked booby with baby nesting).

 More details of the trip